|Release Date: 12/31/2022|

 The newest edition will address the changes to removal policies and humanitarian programs as well as visa programs and benefits adjudications that occurred since the publication of the last edition, including:

-- Recission of the 2019 presidential proclamation that suspended the entry of immigrants who could not demonstrate approved health insurance coverage;
+- Rescission of the 2019 presidential proclamation that suspended the entry of immigrants who could not demonstrate approved health insurance coverage

-- Changes in travel bans, refugee policy, public charge, asylum, Muslim ban;
+- Changes in travel bans, refugee policy, public charge, asylum, and the Muslim ban

-- Duty of IJ to fully develop the record under Quintero in 4th Circuit, reversing Matter of WYC;
+- Duty of IJs to fully develop the record under Quintero in the 4th Circuit, which reversed Matter of W-Y-C-

 Get the latest edition of Kurzban's Immigration Law Sourcebook, and base your case strategies and decisions on immigration attorneys' and immigration judges' most reliable resource!